Glimmerina/Wispword/README.md

 Wispword is a terminal based journaling program for making quick notes on the fly!

+**WARNING**
+Refactoring is currently in progress!
+The main.rs script DOES NOT WORK just yet!
+If you wish to use this app, please delete main.rs from your local files and rename v1 or v2 to main.rs.
+Run that, it will work!

 It allows you to write serialized entries into a .json journal whenever you need it!
 Each entry is date and timestamped for your convenience too!

 Version 2: